toledosq/sd-enable-textual-inversion/README.md

 # How to Train Textual-Inversion

 ** Training is best done by using the [original repo](https://github.com/rinongal/textual_inversion) **

+> **WARNING:** This is a very memory-intensive model and, as of writing, is not optimized to work with SD.
+You will need an Nvidia GPU with at least 10GB of VRAM to even get this to train at all on your local device, and a GPU with 20GB+ to train in a reasonable amount of time.
+If you do not have the system resources, you should use Colab or stick with pretrained embeddings until SD is better supported.

 **Note that these instructions are for training on your local device, instructions may vary for training in Colab.**